pinojs/pino-pretty/Readme.md

 * The `context` object represents the options, settings, and other data used by the log processors.
-The `options` object used to initialize Pino, is merged into the `context` object, making those settings available to overy log processor.
+The `options` object used to initialize Pino, is merged into the `context` object, making those settings available to every log processor.

   The following properties are always available as well:
   - `EOL`: the actual end-of-line characters, as specified by the `crlf` option